rapidanalysis/rapidanalysis.github.io/docs/getting-started.md

 If you want to skip the basics and head straight to implementation, we have Postman documentation here: https://www.postman.com/weburban/workspace/rapidanalysis-api-by-weburban/documentation/303357-92a170b1-f6a6-430c-9b88-a441ab05abf8
 :::

 The following code will detect text in an image using Node.js to make an API call with a URL pointing to the image.
-Please note that the `x-api-key` is a placeholder for your real key.
+Please note: the `x-api-key` in the line highlighted below is a placeholder for your real key.

-::: tip Node.js Code to detect text in an image
+::: info Node.js code to recognise text in an image
 ```js{10}
 var request = require('request');
 var options = {